"It is astonishing that in so many communities – and not just in Australia – the

-Passive aggressive bullying of older persons is master of non-verbal communication and invisibility.
-The Australian Human rights commission is taking age discrimination and negative stereotypes seriously and building bridges through the power of the internet to bring about a change of attitude in relation to age discrimination.
+Passive-aggressive bullying of older persons is the master of non-verbal communication and invisibility.
+The Australian Human rights commission is taking age discrimination and negative stereotypes seriously and building bridges through the power of the internet to bring about a change of attitude concerning age discrimination.
 Active listening is a step in the right direction to improving negative attitudes.
 (Australian Human Rights Commission, 2013) Bullying of older persons negates the power in oldness; it includes passive-aggressive responses and ‘failure to respond (‘the silent treatment’), ignoring requests or failing to follow instructions or communicate information” (O’Toole, 2012, p.185).

 If we do not see or know that something is possible, then we will not try to make it happen.
-Will therapeutic communication recognize the power in age, and that age discrimination and it’s consequence, the dismal undervaluation of wisdom, is as an existential risk, build bridges to equal opportunities regardless of age, in education, the workplace, and community?
-Can communication in nursing consider the possibility that collective wisdom and its descendant ethical decision-making might be important considerations in discussing therapeutic communication in the state of the future?
+Will therapeutic communication recognize the power in age, and that age discrimination and the consequence, the dismal undervaluation of wisdom, is as an existential risk, build bridges to equal opportunities regardless of age, in education, the workplace, and community?
+Can we consider the possibility that collective wisdom and its descendant ethical decision-making might be important considerations in discussing therapeutic communication in the state of the future?
 Paradoxically, younger persons are depending on it.

 Feel free to use any part of this essay but please remember to reference or link back to this page.
-Thank you.
+Thanks for reading.

 4th May 2015